Fintech challengers are garnering media attention and taking some market share. Should established banks and insurers be copying their models?

 Learning from the fintech canaries

 Startups are the canaries in the mines of industry disruption.
-Fintechs are actively trying to disrupt the industry, which is a huge risk on ROI.
+Fintechs are actively trying to disrupt the industry, which is a huge risk to ROI.

-Either way, these fintech canaries undertake the market research and validate a product or market, and other companies can act on it.
+Either way, these fintech canaries undertake market research and validate a product or market, and other companies can act on this information.

 Buy or replicate